History of Ortelius

 Perfect for any expedition

 The vessel has the highest ice-class notation (UL1 equivalent to 1A) and is therefore very suitable to navigate in solid one-year sea ice and loose multi-year pack ice.
 “Ortelius” is a great expedition vessel for 116 passengers with lots of open-deck spaces.
-The vessel is manned by 20 highly experienced international nautical crew, 19 international hotel crew, including stewardesses, 7 expedition staff in Antarctica (1 expedition leader and 6 guides/lecturers), for the Arctic we will have 8 expedition staff (1 expedition leader and 7 guides/lecturers) and 1 doctor.
+The vessel is manned by 22 highly experienced international nautical crew, 19 international hotel crew, 8 expedition staff (1 expedition leader, 1 assistant expedition leader and 6 guides/lecturers), and 1 doctor.

 Ortelius: a vessel with comfort and character

-”Ortelius” offers a comfortable hotel standard, with two restaurants, a bar/lecture room.
+”Ortelius” offers a comfortable hotel standard, with a u-shaped, a bar and a lecture room.
 Our voyages are primarily developed to offer our passengers a quality exploratory wildlife program, trying to spend as much time ashore as possible.
 As the number of passengers is limited to approximately 116 on the “Ortelius”, flexibility assures maximum wildlife opportunities.
-“Ortelius” carries 11 zodiacs of which 9 are in use and 2 on reserve.
+“Ortelius” carries 10 zodiacs.
 The zodiac engines are 60hp Yamaha.

 Age range & nationality